projectweekend/Flask-PostgreSQL-API-Seed/README.md

 API Routes
 ====================

 This API uses token-based authentication.
-A token is obtained by:

-* Successfully registering a new user at `/api/v1/user`
-* Successfully authenticating an existing user at `/api/v1/authenticate`
+A token is obtained by registering a new user (`/api/v1/user`) or authenticating an existing user (`/api/v1/authenticate`).
 Once the client has the token, it must be included in the `Authorization` header of all requests.
 Only the following routes are exempt from authentication:

 * `/api/register`
 * `/api/authenticate`